cccntu/wikimcp/README.md

 # Wikipedia MCP Server

-A simple MCP (Model Context Protocol) server that provides a tool to fetch random Wikipedia pages.
+A simple MCP (Model Context Protocol) server that provides tools to fetch and explore Wikipedia pages.

 ## Features

-- `random_wikipedia_page` tool that fetches a random Wikipedia page with title, summary, and URL
+- `random_wikipedia_page`: Fetches a random Wikipedia page with title, summary, and URL
+- `wikipedia_page_details`: Gets detailed information about a specific Wikipedia page by title or URL
 - Zero dependencies beyond the MCP SDK
 - Easy to use with npx directly from GitHub